gastonlucca/Gaston-Portfolio/README.md

 Risk Avoided:
 Word-to-word comparison loses the Context.

-All Experts to use it as an interface to make a final validation.
+All Experts to use it as an interface for final validation.

 Scale up & Next steps
 ![image](https://github.com/user-attachments/assets/41061bb2-ff5e-40f3-9ba6-428e99abaa88)